The Whispered World

-The Whispered World is a point-and-click adventure game for Microsoft Windows and Mac OS X. It is designed by Marco Hüllen, developed by Daedalic Entertainment, and published by Deep Silver in Europe and by Viva Media in the United States.
+The Whispered World is a 2009 point-and-click adventure video game developed by Daedalic Entertainment and published by Deep Silver in Europe and by Viva Media in the United States.
+The game was released for Microsoft Windows, macOS, Linux and iOS.
+A special edition was released in 2014 and a sequel titled Silence was released in 2016.
 The four-act game takes place in a fantasy world and features a melancholy twelve-year-old clown as its hero.
 The graphics are 2D and are all hand-drawn and animated.

 Gameplay

 The game is made using the Visionaire Studio engine.
 The game features a 2D scrolling viewport with parallax layers.
 The game is almost exclusively controlled by mouse.
 The player holds the left mouse button over objects or characters to bring up an interaction menu with "look", "talk", and "use" options.
 The player may hold the space bar to have the interactive portions of the world, such as objects, highlighted.
 This shows differently coloured indicators for objects, characters, and travel points.

 Sadwick is accompanied by his pet caterpillar Spot who may perform certain actions.
 Spot can transform into several different forms useful for solving various puzzles.
 The forms are unlocked as the player progresses through the game.
 The game also features an inventory screen accessed by the right mouse button.
 Objects gathered from the world are stored in Sadwick's backpack.
 He may then use them in the world or combine them with other items.